Eligibility requirements

 • integrated academic studies, i.e. a Master’s degree in academic studies with at least 300 ECTS.

-No minimum grade or minimum marks requirement is imposed for admission to this second-cycle higher education programme.
+No minimum grade or minimum marks requirement is imposed for admission.

 2. English language requirements